-For the first couple of years – and the first year of my career as a professional developer – I coded almost exclusively in Delphi with a little Python on the side.
+For the first couple of years I coded almost exclusively in Delphi with a little Python on the side.
 And while I still love Delphi, it has not evolved as quickly as other languages in recent years and one has to wonder where Delphi is headed.
 The most pressing issue is probably the lack of a 64-Bit compiler which has been on the roadmap for years, but has yet to be released in a final form.

 - Concurrent Programming in Windows: A lot of my projects are multithreaded to put the dozens of processor cores modern servers have to better use.
 This book is extremely dense, but it contains everything one needs to know about multithreaded programming on Windows.